 Meditation rewires the brain’s pathways in positive ways.
 It reduces areas linked to stress and anxiety while increasing areas associated with self-awareness and memory.

 As clients practice meditation, they learn how to foster a sense of tranquility and peace.
 They realize they can do this naturally and without drugs and alcohol.
 Once rehab ends, they can continue their own meditation therapy program whenever they feel stressed out, anxious, or depressed.

 A Treatment Destination Just for Teens

-Are you a parent who’s worried about your adolescent’s growing substance abuse problem?
+Are you a parent who’s worried about your adolescent’s growing substance use problem?
 The time to seek treatment is now, and Destinations for Teens can help.
 We’re an addiction treatment and mental health facility that only treats teenagers.
-Located in Woodland Hills, California, we also operate an outpatient facility in Las Vegas.

 In addition to evidence-based treatment models such as individual and cognitive behavioral therapy (CBT), we also offer therapeutic services that enhance teenagers’ personal growth and self-expression.
 Our programs include:

 Whether it’s addiction to heroin, marijuana, or alcohol your family is struggling with, our caring team can help.
 We provide a range of therapeutic services, including meditation therapy, that will put your teenage son or daughter back on the right track.
 Reach out to us today at 877-466-0620 to find out how your child can attain sustainable recovery.